MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 - Stop.
 Displays the error message and stops executing the command.

 - Suspend.
-This value is only available in Windows PowerShell workflows.
+This value is only available in PowerShell workflows.
 When a workflow runs into terminating error, this action preference automatically suspends the job to allow for further investigation.
 After investigation, the workflow can be resumed.